VikeMK/MK8DX-Video-Autosplitter/README.md

 ### Troubleshooting
 - The VideoAutoSplit plugin is very flaky/buggy and tends to break on the `Scan Region` tab, so if things seem to just stop working, restart LiveSplit.
 - If you are unable to see the OBS Camera in the dropdown for the `Capture Device` setting, make sure that you have started the VirtualCam in OBS.
 If it has started but you still can't see it, try uninstalling and reinstalling VirtualCam.
+If that doesn't work, also try restarting your computer.
 - Make sure you have the color range set to "Full" on your game capture.
 In OBS this is found under the game capture settings.
 - If you can see a preview of the game, but the blue square does not appear on top of the flag, make sure that you have the width and height set correctly.
 And that the game capture takes up the full screen.
   - Make sure you don't have any zoom set in your switch settings (`TV Settings` > `Adjust Screen Size`).